Skip to main content

 • First partial: 25% (refundable)

-Important: to pass the subject you need to get one rating of 5/10 in the average of the two partials of the evaluation of subjects.
+Important: To pass the subject you must obtain a grade of 5/10 in the average of the two midterms of the evaluation of topics.

-• Active participation in classes, seminars and oral presentations (questions to other groups, peer assessment, assistance and behavior in teamwork): 5% (non-refundable)
+• Active participation in classes, seminars and oral presentations (questions to other groups, peer assessment, attendance and behavior in teamwork): 5% (non-recoverable)

-• Online or face-to-face exercises and quizzes: 20% (non-refundable)
+• Online or in-person exercises and quizzes: 20% (non-recoverable)

-• Problems and work required: 25% (non-refundable).
-If it is a team work, the grade is broken down as follows: grade for the presentation, which includes the individual grade (15%) + the group grade (15%).
+• Required problems and assignments: 25% (non-recoverable).
+If it is a team project, the grade is broken down as follows: presentation grade, which includes the individual grade (12.5%) + group grade (12.5%).
 If they are problems, they are assessed individually.

 Recovery period

-The student who does not pass some of the activities considered recoverable, can recover them during this period, as long as the total of parts not passed in the subject does not represent 50% of the final grade.
+Students who do not pass some of the activities considered retakeable may retake them during this period, as long as the total number of parts of the subject not passed does not represent 50% of the final grade.

 Methodology